Switching to an Electronic Device History Record (eDHR): What Medical Device Companies Should Know

 An eDHR is a critical component of manufacturing safe and effective medical devices, as well as being ready for FDA inspections at any time.
 However, it’s just one component of what should be an automated, integrated, and fully traceable QMS.

-When you use our QMS software, you can rest assured that your eDHR is connected to the rest of your quality system, giving you seamless visibility and traceability.
+At Greenlight Guru, our QMS software was built by medical device professionals, for medical device professionals.
+That means you have a secure, cloud-based solution that houses all your critical documents and serves as a single source of truth.
+So when you use Greenlight Guru Quality, you can rest assured that your eDHR is connected to the rest of your quality system, giving you seamless visibility and traceability.

 Stay audit-ready and fully compliant.
 Get your free demo of Greenlight Guru today.